Alerts

 • You may experience itching or discomfort from warts.
 There can also be bleeding with intercourse.

-• Lichen planus is one of several skin diseases that occurs when the immune system becomes overactive and attacks skin.
+• Lichen planus is one of several vulvar and vaginal diseases that occurs when the immune system is overactive and attacks mucous membranes.

 • Skin affected by lichen planus can either be white or have shallow sores.
 The genital areas that are white are usually itchy, whereas those areas with superficial ulcerations are usually sore and painful.